yo-yo-yo-jbo/dh_key_exchange/README.md

 One important aspect here is that `g^a (mod p)` appears just as a number.
 Attacker knows `g` and `p`, but magically cannot deduce `a` efficiently.
 In real numbers, we use [Logarithms](https://en.wikipedia.org/wiki/Logarithm) to solve the problem of finding the value of `a`, but those do not have an easy-to-calculate modular counterpart.
 What Diffie-Hellman exploits here is called the [Discrete Logarithm problem](https://en.wikipedia.org/wiki/Discrete_logarithm), which is computationally believed to be difficult for a computer to solve, assuming a very large value of `p`.

+### Some notes on parameter selection
+The most obvious danger is that `g` generates a really small number of elements in the Group.
+Therefore, there are some interesting notes I'd like to mention on the parameter selection (`p` and `g`).
+1. The prime `p` must be large to make the Discrete logarithm problem hard; it'd usually be 2048 bits or more.
+I've written [a blotpost](https://github.com/yo-yo-yo-jbo/generating_random_primes/) on how to generate random prime numbers, you should check it out for details on how that's achieved.
+2. Often, `p` is a *safe prime*, which is a prime where `p = 2q + 1` and `q` is also prime.
+This ensures the multiplicative Group modulo `p` has a large prime-order subgroup, helping avoid small subgroup attacks.
+3. The generator `g` should be a *primitive root* modulo `p` — meaning that for every number `x` in the Group, there exists an integer `k` where `g^k = x (mod p)`.
+4. More practically: `g` is often selected to generate a large cyclic subgroup of order `q` (the same `q` that was used to define `p` if `p` is a safe prime).
+5. In practice, `p` and `g` are not just randomly selected, but only selected from a standard agreed-upon list (e.g. [RFC 3526](https://www.ietf.org/rfc/rfc3526.txt) has some of those).

+That's quite important - when I learned about Diffie-Hellman I thought `g` is a generator of the entire multiplicative Group and that is *not* the case - it's a generator of a *sufficiently large* subgroup.